 If your concrete floor is painted, it needs extra attention before staining.
 Use a power washer on the painted concrete to remove most of the paint.
 Tackle the remaining paint with a wire brush.

 If the power wash method isn't effective, apply a generous amount of paint stripper.
 Leave the stripper on the concrete for about an hour.
 The paint loosens and separates from the concrete.
-The longer you let the stripper set, the less work you'll have to do.
+The longer you let the stripper set, the less work you'll have to do, but don't let the stripper dry.

 Spray the concrete with a garden hose to remove the gel for outdoor concrete slabs.
 If you're indoors, use a wet towel.
 Give the concrete sufficient time to dry completely.